Providence Data Breach Exposes Sensitive Info of 22,701 Patients

 Providence Health & Services

-Providence, a not-for-profit, faith-based healthcare system headquartered in Renton, Washington, disclosed a data breach that affected 22,701 individuals in the United States.
+Providence, a not-for-profit healthcare system headquartered in Renton, Washington, disclosed a potential compromise of patient data involving Health Gorilla, a health information exchange (HIE) vendor.
+The incident affected approximately 22,701 individuals in the United States.

-The breach was disclosed to the U.S. Department of Health and Human Services on Jan.
+The breach was disclosed to the U.S. Department of Health and Human Services and to the California Attorney General. starting on Jan.
 16, 2026.
+Providence began mailing notification letters to consumers on April 9, 2026.

 What happened in the Providence data breach